 What Is Off The Crossbar In Football?
 (Detailed Explanation!)

-Last Updated on May 15, 2022 by
+Last Updated on October 4, 2023 by Alex PT

 What Does “Off The Crossbar” Really Mean In Football?

-Off the crossbar is a situation in football in which the ball struck against the horizontal post, especially when the ball struck by striker is deflected by a defender or pushed by the goalkeeper, hits the horizontal part of the post, causing the ball to bounce and change direction, then it is referred to as “off the crossbar.”
+Off the crossbar is a situation in football in which the ball is struck against the horizontal post, especially when the ball struck by the striker is deflected by a defender or pushed by the goalkeeper, hits the horizontal part of the post, causing the ball to bounce and change direction, then it is referred to as “off the crossbar.”

 Off the crossbar also means that the goalkeeper was unable to punch the ball but luckily hit the horizontal part of the post, or the ball went above the goalkeeper and hit the horizontal part of the post, either to create a goal or bounce off to a defender or another striker then it’s tagged as off the crossbar.